Police and Emergency Powers: Limits on Property Rights, Scope of Authority, Takings, and Compensation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide attorneys responding to or defending emergency government actions that impact private property and liberty interests.
+This CLE course will guide attorneys responding to or defending emergency government actions that impact private property and liberty interests.
 Police powers to respond to public crises are broad but not limitless.
 Attorneys representing local government should anticipate challenges against local governments that allegedly overreach their authority.

 - Overview of police powers of local governments in crisis